AdamKyle/flare/resources/info/tips/section-1.md

     </a>
 </div>

 You may see death.
 You may have died.
 You may see this, you may have killed it after a couple attacks.
+You might have been blocked!
 You may see nothing because you never did I told you and clicked the button!

 Either way this is no good, and we need better gear.
 Right now, it doesn't matter what your class is, you have 1000 Gold.
 You can see this in the top section of the game window where it states your name, class and gold.